With its unique landscapes and breathtaking views, visiting Zion National Park is an unforgettable experience.

 Kolob Terrace is a high plateau area towering above an open desert with amazing views of the colorful rocks famous at Zion.

 Most of the trailheads here lead into the Zion wilderness.
-Exploring the backcountry and canyoneering are popular things to do at Zion.
+Exploring the backcountry and canyoneering are popular things to do at Zion National Park.

 Kolob Canyons Scenic Drive

-It’s located 40 miles north of Zion Canyon at Exit 40 on I-15, about 17 miles south of Cedar City.
+Located 40 miles north of Zion Canyon you’ll find Kolob Canyons Scenic Drive.
+It’s at Exit 40 on I-15, about 17 miles south of Cedar City.

 The Kolob Canyon road is a five-mile drive that accesses the northwest corner of the park.